hmthien050209/hmthien050209.github.io/src/pages/index.md

 called [PTNK IDE](https://ide.ptnkoj.com) to reduce our student's time-to-develop.

 > I plan to make PTNK IDE open source soon.
-For now, it's fragile and need
+For now, it's fragile and needs
 > heavy-refactoring (or even re-write from scratch).

+### At The Gifted Battlefield

+I'm also a member of The Gifted Battlefield, a non-profit organization of high schoolers specialized in educational activities.
+I'm a member of the Informatics Infrastructure Development (IID) Department, where I help building and maintaining web services serving the high school students in Viet Nam (especially in Ho Chi Minh City).

 ## About this website

 This website is created as a place to share my knowledge, to write things that randomly appear in my mind.
-I want to build a better world, and to do it, we need to share knowledge, so that we can improve every day!
+I want to build a better world, and to do it, we need to share knowledge so that we can improve every day!